bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

       At this point I feel more comfortable with React beacuase we've had more exposure to it.
-I liked what Context can do, but I have had so little experience with it that I will probably proceed with React today.
+I liked what Context can do, but I have had so little experience with it that I will probably proceed with Redux today.

 ## Project Set Up